When can babies eat garlic?

 Absolutely.
 Garlic is rich in nutrients that are critical for babies at this stage in their development, notably vitamins B6, C, and calcium, as well as copper, manganese, phosphorus, and selenium.2 What’s more is that garlic varieties abound with phytonutrients like sulfur-based compounds including allicin, ajoene, alliin, and many more.3 Collectively, these nutrients offer anti-inflammatory, antioxidant, antimicrobial, and anticancer effects; plus, garlic may promote healthy cholesterol levels and heart health, as determined in plenty of studies.4 5 Garlic – both raw and cooked – also is particularly beneficial for the gut due to its natural prebiotic content – in other words, fuel for beneficial gut bacteria.6 When pinched for time, garlic powder or granulated garlic is a totally appropriate alternative for flavoring foods, and still offers plenty of nutrients.7

 When it comes to first offering garlic to baby, consider starting slow and small.
 Sometimes too much of a prebiotic-rich food all at once can lead to gassiness and discomfort.8 And if you come across black garlic, buy it!
-Black garlic is aged garlic and contains a number of beneficial antioxidants.9 In general, regular intake of garlic clove, oil, and scape varieties has a host of benefits, so don’t let garlic’s pungent flavor deter you from experimenting – baby’s palate also may thank you.
+Black garlic is aged garlic and contains a number of beneficial antioxidants.9 In general, regular intake of garlic has a host of benefits, so don’t let its pungent flavor deter you from experimenting – baby’s palate also may thank you.

 Is garlic a common choking hazard for babies?